microsoft/language-server-protocol/indexFormat/specification.md

 ## Embedding contents

 It can be valuable to embed the contents of a document or project file into the dump as well.
 For example, if the content of the document is a virtual document generated from program meta data.
-The index format therefore supports an optional `contents` property on the `document` and `project` vertex.
+The index format, therefore, supports an optional `contents` property on the `document` and `project` vertex.
 If used the content needs to be `base64` encoded.

 ## Events

 To ease the processing of an LSIF dump to for example import it into a database the dump emits begin and end events for documents and projects.
 After the end event of a document has been emitted the dump must not contain any further data referencing that document.
-For example no ranges from that document can be referenced in `item` edges.
+For example, no ranges from that document can be referenced in `item` edges.
 Nor can result sets or other vertices linked to the ranges in that document.
-The document can however be reference in a `contains` edge adding the document to a project.
-The begin / end events for documents look like this:
+The document can however be referenced in a `contains` edge adding the document to a project.
+The `begin`/`end` events for documents look like this:

 ```ts
 // The actual document